THIS ARTICLE MAY CONTAIN COMPENSATED LINKS - MY DISCLOSURE.

 The reserve “lies in one of the naturally darkest, yet accessible, places on Earth” according to the International Dark-Sky Association.

 It should be noted that this location is located relatively far out in the desert.
 The closest town is Maltahöhe, which is roughly 100 kilometers away.
-The area offers impeccable views of celestial bodies in the center of our galaxy as well as the Magellanic Clouds at the Sossusvlei Desert Lodge.
+The area offers impeccable views of celestial bodies in the center of our galaxy and the Magellanic Clouds at the Sossusvlei Desert Lodge.

 Aoraki Mackenzie International Dark Sky Reserve, New Zealand